-For CURRENT UCF STUDENTS who wish to be considered for the BFA Musical Theatre program, the final deadline to submit online materials is NOVEMBER 17, 2024.
+For CURRENT UCF STUDENTS who wish to be considered for the BFA Musical Theatre program, the final deadline to submit online materials is the first Friday in November.

 What Are the Audition Requirements?

 Theatre UCF participates in the Musical Theater Common Prescreen audition process through Papermill Playhouse and GetAcceptd.
 Full audition information can be found at this link: The Musical Theater Common Prescreen: Requirements & Tips | Acceptd (getacceptd.com)